mawinkler/api-collector/README.md

     and adapt it to your environment

-2. Configure the overrides for your Prometheus deployment to query the api-collector
+2. Configure the overrides for your Prometheus deployment to query the api-collector.
+In a default Prometheus installation, the api-collector and it's components need to run within the prometheus namespace.

     ```yaml
     prometheus:
       prometheusSpec:
         additionalScrapeConfigs:
         - job_name: api-collector
-          scrape_interval: 30s
+          scrape_interval: 60s
           metrics_path: /
           static_configs:
           - targets: ['api-collector:8000']
     ```

     Below, an example for a full deployment is shown.
-For simplicity, and if you're using the [c1-playground](https://github.com/mawinkler/c1-playground), you can modify the `deploy_prometheus` method to include the `prometheusSpec` and re-run the script `deploy-prometheus-grafana.sh`.
-Otherwise run the following to deploy Prometheus and Grafana on your cluster.
+For simplicity, you can use the [c1-playground](https://github.com/mawinkler/c1-playground) run the script `deploy-prometheus-grafana.sh`.
+Otherwise execute the following to deploy Prometheus and Grafana on your cluster.

     ```sh
     kubectl create namespace prometheus --dry-run=client -o yaml | kubectl apply -f -